rafiuskes/terraform-GPT/README.md

    ```sh
    terraform apply
    ```

+### Interactive setup

+Run `scripts/agent.py` to be guided through entering the required variables.
+The script can also generate a basic GitHub Actions workflow for running Terraform commands automatically.

 This structure follows the [Cloud Foundation Fabric](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric) style by separating version constraints, backend configuration and variable definitions.